scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION is a future Internet architecture that focuses on security and availability.
 Its fundamental functions are carried out by a number of components.

 This document illustrates the dependencies between its core components and extensions.
-It also discusses the relationship between SCION and existing protocols, with focus on illustrating which existing protocols are reused/extended.
+It also discusses the relationship between SCION and existing protocols, with focus on illustrating which existing protocols are reused or extended.
 Additionally, it describes the motivations behind cases where a greenfield approach is needed, and the properties that can be achieved thanks to it.
 It then briefly touches on the maturity level of components.

 --- middle

 # Introduction

 While SCION  was initially developed in academia, the architecture  has now "slipped out of the lab" and counts its early productive deployments (including the Swiss inter-banking network SSFN).
-The architecture is composed of a system of related components, some of which are  essential to set up end-to-end SCION connectivity, while others are add-ons aiming at providing additional functionality, security, or backwards compatibility.
-Discussions at {{PANRG-INTERIM-Min}} showed the need to describe the relationships between SCION's core components.
+The architecture is composed of a system of related components, some of which are  essential to set up end-to-end SCION connectivity.
+Add-ons provide additional functionality, security, or backwards compatibility.
+Discussions at PANRG {{PANRG-INTERIM-Min}} showed the need to describe the relationships between SCION's core components.
-This document, therefore focuses on each component, describing its functionality, dependencies and relationships to existing protocols.
+This document, therefore focuses on each component, describing its functionality, properties, dependencies and relationships to existing protocols.
 The goal is not to describe each component's specification, but to provide a basis for discussions about the engineering decisions that made SCION what it is.

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
 For an in-depth description of SCION, refer to {{CHUAT22}}.

 ## Design goals
-SCION was created from the start with the intention of providing the following properties for inter-domain communication.
+SCION was created from the start with the intention to provide the following properties for inter-domain communication.

 - *Availability*.
 SCION aims to provide highly available communication.
 Its focus is not only on handling failures (both on the last hop or anywhere along the path), but also on allowing communication in the presence of adversaries.
 Availability is fundamental as applications move to cloud data centers, and enterprises increasingly rely on the Internet for mission-critical communication.